Myrrhbearers: Role

 All three Synoptics name two or three women on each occasion in the passion-resurrection narratives where they are cited as eyewitnesses: the Torah's required two or three witnesses in a statute that had exerted influence beyond legal courts and into situations in everyday life where accurate evidence was needed.
 Among the named women (and some are left anonymous), Mary Magdalene is present in all four Gospel accounts, and Mary the mother of James is present in all three synoptics; however, variations exist in the lists of each Gospel concerning the women present at the death, entombment, and discovery.
 For example, Mark names three women at the cross and the same three who go to the tomb, but only two are observed to be witnesses at the burial.
 Based on this, and similar examples in Matthew and Luke, Richard Bauckham argued that the evangelists showed "scrupulous care" and "were careful to name precisely the women who were known to them as witnesses to these crucial events" since there would be no other reason, besides interest in historical accuracy, not to simply use the same set of characters from one scene to another.

-Mark's account (which in the earliest extant manuscripts) ends abruptly and claims that the women told no one.
+Mark's account (which is the earliest of the extant manuscripts) ends abruptly and claims that the women told no one.
 The Gospels of Matthew and Mark do not present any further involvement at the tomb.
 Luke describes Peter as running to the tomb to check for himself, and John adds that the Beloved Disciple did so too, the beloved disciple outrunning Peter.